how to increase the rent by serving a section 13 notice

 If the tenant accepts the proposed rent increase, they simply need to pay the new amount on the next rent day.

-The tribunal considers the tenant’s application and decides what rent the landlord could expect if the tenancy were offered to the market on the same terms as those being offered to the tenant.
-The tribunal can order that the rent remain unchanged, be increased by a different amount, or even set a lower rent.
+The tribunal reviews the tenant’s application and determines the rent the landlord could expect if offering the property to the market under the same terms offered to the tenant.

 OpenRent can keep a record of all payments made and chase tenants if they go into arrears on your behalf.